What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 Old Patagonian Express

-It was made famous by Paul Theroux’s 1979 novel The Old Patagonian Express in which he recounts his travels from his hometown in Massachusetts all the way down to Argentina by train.
+It was made famous by Paul Theroux’s 1979 novel The Old Patagonian Express, which I read many years ago.
+In it, he recounts his travels from his hometown in Massachusetts all the way down to Argentina by train.

 Laguna La Zeta

-The lagoon gets its name from the Z-shaped trail that zig-zags its way up the mountain.
+We also visited Laguna La Zeta.
+This is a natural urban reserve on the outskirts of town, and the lagoon gets its name from the Z-shaped trail that zig-zags up the mountain.

 Cerro La Cruz

-As you can probably tell, hiking is one of the main things to do in Esquel and another trek to add to the list is Cerro La Cruz.
+As you can probably tell, hiking is one of the main things to do in Esquel, and one of the many hikes we tackled was Cerro La Cruz or Mount of the Cross.

 This trail takes about 1.5 hours each way, is medium-level difficulty, and reaches a maximum altitude of 1,050 metres.

-This is a steep hike, but there are lookouts along the way, so you can enjoy some panoramic views of Esquel as you work your way to the top.
+This is a steep hike, but there are lookouts along the way, so you can stop to rest and enjoy the panoramic views as you work your way to the top.
+We chose a very windy day, which was not smart, so we had to turn back shy of the summit, but it was still an enjoyable hike.

 There are two main access points to hike Cerro de la Cruz.
-You can go via Barrio Baden on the east end of town or Barrio Ceferino on the west end.
+You can go via Barrio Baden on the east end of town (which is what we did) or Barrio Ceferino on the west end.

 Day trips from Esquel